amitu/vyasa/docs/shastra.md

 > - all @shastra-name anusrits have matching aliases in shastra.json
 > - all shastra paths exist
 > - all uddhrit mantras exist in their source shastra
-> - warnings if quoted mantras are deprecated in source
+> - warnings if quoted bhasyas are tyakta in source

-> **^deprecated mantras trigger warnings not errors^** - if you quote a mantra
+> **^quoting tyakta triggers warnings not errors^** - if you quote a bhasya
-> that has been deprecated (tyakta) in the source shastra, vyasa check warns
+> that is tyakta in the source shastra, vyasa check warns you but doesn't
-> you but doesn't fail. this gives you time to update your references.
+> fail. this gives you time to update your references.